 If your elderly loved one has irregular bowel movements as a result of medications or a lack of fiber, liquids, or other nutrients in the diet, he or she may experience discomfort when eating.
 Speak to your family member’s doctor to see if stool softeners can be used and try to address possible dietary factors by increasing the amount of fiber, water, and fruit juice your loved one consumes.

 If you’re looking for other ways to help boost your loved one’s health and wellness, turn to Home Care Assistance.
 Our experienced caregivers are professionally trained to assist with tasks that promote senior health, like grocery shopping, preparing healthy meals, and following a regular exercise routine.
-We also offer a variety of care services for seniors with cognitive and physical challenges, including Alzheimer’s, Parkinson’s, and stroke care in Tampa.
+We also offer a variety of care services for seniors with cognitive and physical challenges, including Alzheimer’s, Parkinson’s, and stroke care in Clearwater.
 To ask questions about our care services, give a Care Manager a call at (727) 330-7862 and schedule a complimentary no-obligation consultation.